baebeekay/pythonProject/README.md

 calculator.py - Python calculator that can perform: addition, subtraction, division, multiplication and modulus operations.

 count.py - counts and returns the number of words in a given text.

+RockPaperScissors.py - The rock, paper, scissors game
+                        When the program is run, ask the user to pick an option between "R", "P" or "S" Uses the `choice` function from the inbuilt Python `random` module to make a choice for CPU player(computer).